sathishscripts/dso/docs/requirement/Intro.md

 # Digital Oscilloscope - Requirement Specification

 ## 1. Introduction
-This project aims to design and implement a basic digital oscilloscope using Qt.
+This project aims to design and implement a basic digital oscilloscope.
 It will capture, process, and display electrical signals over time.
-The focus is on refreshing GUI development, data acquisition handling, and real-time plotting in Qt. ( This requirement document is created using chatGPT  )
+The focus is on refreshing GUI development, data acquisition handling, and real-time plotting.

 ---

 ## 2. Scope
-- Build a desktop application using Qt/QML
+- Build a DSO application.
 - Interface with a signal input source
 	+ Simulated for testing
-	+ Real via ADC
+	+ Real hardware via ADC
 - Display the waveform in real-time.
 - Provide basic oscilloscope features such as start/stop, scaling, and cursors.
 - Implement basic measurements (e.g., frequency, peak-to-peak voltage).